Flat Foldings of Plane Graphs with Prescribed Angles and Edge Lengths: Introduction

-In practical applications of folding beyond origami, the object being folded may not be a single flat sheet, but rather some 2D polyhedral cell complex with nonmanifold topology (more than two facets joined at an edge).
-Flat foldability of such complexes is no easier than the origami case, but again we can hope for reduced complexity when a complex has only a single vertex.
-As with one-vertex origami, we can reduce the problem to 1D by slicing with a small sphere centered at the vertex---now resulting in a general plane graph rather than a simple cycle---and asking whether this graph can be flattened onto a line~\cite{AbeDemDem-IJCGA-13}; see Figure~\ref{fig:two-cycles}.
+In practical applications of folding beyond origami, the object being folded may not be a single flat sheet, but rather some 2D polyhedral cell complex with nonmanifold topology (for instance, more than two facets joined at an edge, or a vertex with a disconnected link).
+Flat foldability of such complexes is no easier than the origami case, but again we can hope for reduced complexity when a complex has only a single vertex that should also appear as a convex vertex of the flat-folded state.
+As with one-vertex origami, we can reduce the problem to 1D by slicing with a small sphere centered at the vertex---now resulting in a general plane graph rather than a simple cycle---and asking whether this graph can be flattened onto a line~\cite{AbeDemDem-IJCGA-13}; see \autoref{fig:two-cycles}.
 In this way, the problem of flat-folding single-vertex complexes can be reduced to finding embeddings of a given plane graph onto a line.
+The same slicing technique works more generally for flat-foldings of single-vertex complexes that extend for less than a full circle around the vertex, without requiring the vertex to be convex in the flat-folded state.

 It is this problem that we study here: given a plane graph with specified edge lengths, does it have a straight-line plane embedding with all vertices arbitrarily close to a given line and with all edges arbitrarily close to their specified lengths?
 In the version of the problem we study, we are additionally given a specification of whether the angle between every two consecutive edges at each vertex is a \emph{mountain fold} (the angle is arbitrarily close to $360^\circ$), a \emph{valley fold} (the angle is arbitrarily close to $0$), or \emph{flat} (the angle is arbitrarily close to $180^\circ$).
-Without this information, the problem of testing whether a given plane graph can be folded flat with specified edge lengths (allowing angles of $180^\circ$) is weakly NP-complete, even for graphs that are just simple cycles, by a straightforward reduction from the subset sum problem.
-For general plane graphs, the problem becomes strongly NP-complete~\cite{AbeDemDem-IJCGA-13}.
+Without this information, the problem of testing whether a given plane graph can be folded flat with specified edge lengths (allowing angles of $180^\circ$) is weakly \NP-complete, even for graphs that are just simple cycles, by a straightforward reduction from the subset sum problem.
+For general plane graphs, the problem becomes strongly \NP-complete~\cite{AbeDemDem-IJCGA-13}.
 Therefore, we concentrate in this paper on the version of the problem with given angle assignments, posed as an open problem in~\cite{AbeDemDem-IJCGA-13}.